Skip to main content

 April Fool’s

-If you want to really leave people guessing, announce your (real, no joke) pregnancy on April Fools!
+If you want to really leave people guessing, announce your (real, no joke) pregnancy on April 1.
 A simple sign will do, reading, “We’re expecting!
 No, really!”
-People might be confused, but they’ll catch on eventually.
+People might be confused, but they’ll catch on, eventually.

 Fourth of July

-Take a picture of the flag, or of the family dressed in 4th of July colors, then caption it, “Red, white, and blue, our baby is due!
-Coming [month] 2022.”
+Take a picture of the flag, or of the family dressed in 4th of July colors, then caption it: “Red, white, and blue, our baby is due” and place the due date.
 This is a cute and patriotic way to let people know that you’re adding a new little one.

 Funny pregnancy announcement ideas

 Ready to get some laughs?
-Share your news in fun and funny ways to keep it lighthearted.
+Share your news in cute and funny ways to keep it lighthearted.

 Pet looking quizzical

-Take a picture of your dog/cat/other pet next to a picture of the sonogram.
-Caption: “I thought I was your baby?”
-Bonus points if you can get your pet looking particularly quizzical or miffed!
+Take a picture of your dog, cat, or other pet next to a picture of the sonogram.
+Caption: with: “I thought I was your baby?”
+Bonus points if you can get your pet looking particularly quizzical or miffed.

 Copy and paste

 Have the non-carrying parent hold a sign saying Ctrl + C (the command sign on the computer for “copy”).
 Mom holds up a sign over her belly saying Ctrl + V (the command sign for “paste.”)
 Caption can say something like, “In case you don’t get it, we’re expecting!
-Baby Smith Coming [month] 2022.”
+Baby Smith Coming” and put your due date.

 For those with pushy relatives

-A simple picture of a stork or sonogram captioned “You can stop bugging us now!” should get the message across that you’re done with the unsolicited comments.
+A simple picture of a stork or sonogram captioned “You can stop bugging us now!” should get the message across that you’re done with unsolicited comments about when you’re going to have a baby.

 Promoted to big brother/sister/grandma/grandpa

 Use an online template to make a certificate that says something like, “For her excellent work and ongoing service, Annie is hereby promoted to BIG SISTER.
-Promotion effective [month] 2022.”
-Take a close-up picture of your older child holding the certificate.
+Promotion effective” and incorporate your due date.
+Take a close-up picture of a sibling-to-be holding the certificate.
 You can also this use idea for any relative.
 For example, “For her ongoing excellence in being the best mom, Susan is promoted to GRANDMA.”
 This is a sweet way to highlight all the people who are going to be in the baby’s life.
+You can hand out the certificates at the new family gathering or just post it online.
+This pregnancy announcement idea is ideal for families with siblings.

 Donuts

-Lay out two donuts for parents, however many donuts for siblings, and a mini-donut on a plate.
-Then write “We’re adding a munchkin to our order!
-Coming [month] 2021.”
+Lay out two donuts for parents, however many donuts for siblings, and a mini donut on a plate.
+Then write “We’re adding a munchkin to our order!”
+Remember to include your due date.

 Ribbon around your baby bump